linux-integrity/ima-doc/ima-utilities.rst

 IMA Signing Key and Certificate
 ===================================

 An IMA signing key signs files and other objects.
-IMA :ref:`appraisal` uses certificates that are installed on the :ref:`dot-ima` keyring.
+:ref:`ima-appraisal` uses certificates that are installed on the :ref:`dot-ima` keyring.

 Create the IMA signing key and certificate using OpenSSL.